PowershellScripts/PowershellScripts.github.io/articles/en/Other/customizesignin.md

 <img src="/articles/img/customizesignin.png" width="600" alt="company branding in Microsoft Entra ID">

 There are two options.
-YOu can either customize the sign in page for all the users (default experience) or tailor the Microsoft 365 login page differently for every language the company supports.
+You can either customize the sign in page for all the users (default experience) or tailor the Microsoft 365 login page differently for every language the company supports.

 In both cases, the default sign-in experience and by language-experience, there are multiple design settings to choose from.